By Erin Marissa Russell

 - We’ve already mentioned, that tangerines have a more red-orange skin than the standard orange.
 However, the distinction in color isn’t limited to just the skin.
 The flesh of an orange tends to be a more yellow-orange hue, while tangerines tend toward a more red-orange flesh to go along with their darker skin.

 - Both tangerines and oranges share the same basic taste: the characteristic sweet-tart, juicy flavor of citrus fruits.

-- The tangerine’s flavor tends to be just a bit sweeter than the orange’s flavor is, though both fruits are sweet.
+- The tangerine’s flavor tends to be just a bit sweeter than the orange’s flavor, though both fruits have a sweet taste.

-- Oranges are a bit more acidic than tangerines are.
+- Oranges are a bit more acidic than tangerines.
 The average pH level of an orange is between 2.4 and 3.0.

 - In general, tangerines have a stronger citrus flavor than an orange does, so tangerines are considered more flavorful than oranges.

 - Although eating either fruit will result in a citrus aftertaste, the aftertaste from eating a tangerine is shorter than the aftertaste from eating an orange.

 - Overall, the nutrition content of a tangerine is very similar to that of an orange.